French language in Vietnam: History

 The French language however, continued its presence in government, education and media in areas not held by the Viet Minh.
 At the Battle of Dien Bien Phu in 1954, the Viet Minh defeated the French and Vietnam gained its independence, though the nation was soon divided into a communist, Soviet-orientated north, and a capitalist, US-orientated government in the south.
 Fearing persecution by the communist government, hundreds of thousands fled to the south, including French-educated and speaking elite.
 Despite the Vietnam War erupting shortly afterwards, French continued a healthy presence in South Vietnam, where it was an administrative and educational language.
 The sharpest decline of the French language in Vietnam was after the Fall of Saigon in 1975 as the communist government imposed Vietnamese as the sole official and educational language on the entire nation, including the south, which was in a transitional phase until 1976.

 The number of students receiving their education in French in Vietnam declined to about 40% by the 1980s and continued to decline well into the 1990s.
-Additionally, many French-speakers who were anti-communist fled Vietnam and immigrated to nations such as the United States, France, Canada (most particularly Quebec and Ontario) and Australia.
+Additionally, many French-speakers who were anti-communist fled Vietnam and migrated to nations such as the United States, France, Canada (most particularly Quebec and Ontario) and Australia.
 As of 2000, only about 5% of students received their education in French.
 Meanwhile, the rise of the English language caused a further decline in the status of French in Vietnam as English became seen as the language of international trade, commerce and diplomacy.
-While English has displaced French as the most studied first foreign language, since the 2000s, a revival of French has been taking place in Vietnamese education.
+Whilst English has displaced French as the most studied first foreign language since the 2000s, French language education has been on the rise.
+By 2022, it had become the primary foreign language course at schools in over half of the country's provinces.

-Citing historic, sociopolitical, and cultural contexts, the Vietnamese government has implemented projects to promote or reintegrate French into education systems, especially at the secondary and higher levels.
-Notably, many university programs in engineering, science, medicine, and law remain taught in French and an increasing number of schools in urban areas such as Hanoi, Ho Chi Minh City, and Cần Thơ use the language as either the main medium of instruction or alongside Vietnamese.
+Citing historic, sociopolitical, and cultural contexts, the Vietnamese government has implemented projects to promote or reintegrate French into education systems as a foreign language, especially at the secondary and higher levels.
+Notably, many university programs in engineering, science, medicine, and law remain taught in French, and an increasing number of schools in urban areas such as Hanoi, Ho Chi Minh City, and Cần Thơ use the language either as the main medium of instruction or alongside Vietnamese.
 Teacher training programs to enhance the quality of French instruction have been agreed upon with France, Belgium, Canada, and the other Francophone Asian countries of Laos and Cambodia.
-Vietnam has also become a destination for students from other parts of Asia to come and study the French language.
+Vietnam has also become a destination for students from other parts of Asia to come and study French.
 The nation remains a member of La Francophonie.
 Furthermore, French has somewhat of a diplomatic language position in Vietnam.